mantidproject/mantid/docs/source/release/v6.3.0/reflectometry.rst

 --------
 - The Add Row button is now disabled in the Experiment settings tab when runs are being processed.
 - Invalid per-angle defaults values that are saved into a batch will now be marked as invalid when loaded back into the GUI.
-- Fixed un-selected runs/groups being processed after loading a batch.
+- Fixed un-selected groups being processed after loading a batch.

 :ref:`Release 6.3.0 <v6.3.0>`